rsafier/Turnbase/README.md

 - **Current Phase**: Phase 3 - TDD for Battleship-Style Game (Complex Game)
 - **Next Steps**:
   1. Debug and fix the failing integration tests for Battleship (`Attack_ValidAttack_ReceivesAttackResultEvent` and `JoinRoom_PlayersJoinRoom_ReceivesPlayerJoinedEvent`).
-  2. Investigate potential issues with SignalR event delivery timing or test setup.
+  2. Investigate potential issues with SignalR event delivery timing or test setup, focusing on why Player 1 receives duplicate join events and Player 2 misses its own join event.
 - **Updates**: Integration tests for Battleship are still in progress with two failing tests due to timeouts.
-Focus is on resolving these issues before moving to Phase 4 enhancements.
+Recent changes to use connection IDs in tests did not resolve the issue.
+Further debugging is needed to address event broadcasting or reception problems before moving to Phase 4 enhancements.

 ## Conclusion